elfo-rs/elfo/README.md

 [actions-badge]: https://github.com/loyd/elfo/workflows/CI/badge.svg
 [actions-url]: https://github.com/loyd/elfo/actions?query=workflow%3ACI+branch%3Amaster

+Elfo is another actor system.
+Check [The Actoromicon](http://actoromicon.rs/).

 **Note: this system is still in early development and is not for production.**

-## Features
-* Async actors with supervision and custom lifecycle
-* Two-level routing system: between actor groups and inside them (sharding)
-* Multiple protocols: actors (so-called gates) can handle messages from different protocols
-* Multiple patterns of communication: regular messages, request-response (*TODO: subscriptions*)
-* Config updating and distribution
-* Appropriate for both low latency and high throughput tasks
-* Tracing: all messages have `trace_id` that spread across the system
-* Telemetry (via the `metrics` crate)
-* Efficient dumping
-* Seamless distribution across nodes *TODO*
-* Hot Actor Replacement *TODO*
-* Utils for simple testing
-* Utils for benchmarking *TODO*

 ## Usage
 To use `elfo`, add this to your `Cargo.toml`: